zhouxin0/Big_data_analysis/README.md

-# Big_data_analysis
-stochastic optimization-GD and SGD
+# Stochastic Optimization- GD and SGD
 # Algorithm
 This project outlines the stochastic optimization methods appearing in the project.
 Gradient descent (GD) is the starting point for stochastic optimization.